-- Not meeting standard A- you did not meet the GPA or completion rate requirements during your 'warning' term. - Not meeting standard B- you have exceeded the unit limit, 125% of the number of units required, for your declared academic program. \there is no "warning" term for standard B
+- Unsatisfactory: Not meeting standard A (GPA or completion rate requirements) during your 'warning' term. - Max Time Frame Exceeded: Not meeting standard B- you have exceeded the unit limit, 150% of the number of units required, for your declared academic program.